Fallen-Breath/PCRC/readme.md

 `!!PCRC set <option> <value>`: set the value of `<option>` to `<value>` which won't write to config file

 `!!PCRC name <filename>`: set recording file name to `<filename>`

+## Notes

+- There's not any code for processing game content in PCRC so if you want to move the PCRC bot you can only use teleport command like `!!PCRC spec` or `/tp`.
+You can not use stuffs like piston to move the bot otherwise some wired behaviors like the bot become invisible may occur
+- The file size that PCRC shows when recording is the size of `.tmcpr` file, the uncompressed raw packet file size.
+It's not the size of the final recording file `.mcpr`.
+The final file size is about 10% to 40% of the original packet file size, depending on the situation